xcube-dev/xcube-viewer/docs/user_guide/getting_started.md

 Datasets can contain multiple non-spatial dimensions, such as *time*, *depth*, or *scenario*.
-When such a dataset is displayed, xcube Viewer provides selectors for navigating the available dimension values.
+When such a dataset is displayed, xcube Viewer provides selectors for navigating the available coordinate values along those dimensions.

 The display of dimension selectors can be configured in two modes:

-**Single dimension**: Values can be selected for only one dimension at a time.
+**Single dimension**: The coordinate value selector for one dimension is shown at a time.

 ![select_dimension_mode1.png](../assets/images/select_dimension_mode1.png)